amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ***4. Detect lane pixels and fit to find the lane boundary***

+The code for this step is contained in detect_lane.py

+4.1
+I first take a histogram along all the columns in the lower half of the image

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?